-Although strategic alternatives in relation to the content of the Plan were guided by higher level planning objectives (see Section 6), as part of the Plan preparation/SEA process, the Council considered a number of alternatives for the Draft Plan, to which the Proposed Material Alterations relate.
+Although strategic alternatives in relation to the content of the Plan were guided by higher level planning objectives (see Section 6), as part of the Plan preparation/SEA process, the Council considered a number of alternatives for the Plan.

 These alternatives were assessed by the SEA process (see Section 7) and the findings of this assessment informed the selection of preferred alternatives, facilitating an informed choice with respect to the type of Plan that was prepared and placed on public display.